ngrx/platform/projects/ngrx.io/content/guide/store/architecture.md

 #### Changing our state in the store

 This is where we create an action representing our intent and because we want to change to something specific we need to have a payload with the value `french`.
-An action is nothing more than an object looking like this"
+An action is nothing more than an object looking like this:

 <code-example header="">
 const action { type: '[Language] change', payload: 'french' }